 Check that an element is hidden via CSS with Spreewald

-If you have content inside a page that is hidden by CSS, the following will work with Selenium, but not when using the Rack::Test driver:
+If you have content inside a page that is hidden by CSS, the following will work with Selenium, but not when using the Rack::Test driver.
+The Selenium driver correctly only considers text that is actually visible to a user.

 Then I should not see "foobear"